jrpotter/notebook/notes/encoding/floating-point.md

 %%ANKI
 Basic
-How is floating-point `-1.50` rounded in round-up mode?
+How is floating-point `-1.50` rounded to an integer in round-up mode?
 Back: `-1`
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1710680824785-->